MicrosoftDocs/sql-docs/azure-sql/database-watcher-manage.md

   Additionally, if using SQL authentication, the user must either be a member of the **Owner** role for the resource group, or a member of the **Owner** or **User access administrator** role for the key vault that stores SQL authentication credentials.

 - The user who configures the watcher must have administrator access to the Azure SQL targets.
-The watcher is granted limited, specific access to SQL monitoring targets.
+An administrator grants the watcher limited, specific access to SQL monitoring targets.
 For more information, see [Grant access to targets](#grant-access-to-sql-targets).

-- To grant a watcher access to a SQL target, you need to execute T-SQL scripts.
-You can use [SQL Server Management Studio (SSMS)](/sql/ssms/download-sql-server-management-studio-ssms), [Azure Data Studio](/azure-data-studio/what-is-azure-data-studio), or Visual Studio Code with the [SQL server mssql](https://marketplace.visualstudio.com/items?itemName=ms-mssql.mssql) extension.
+- To grant a watcher access to a SQL target, an administrator needs to execute T-SQL scripts using [SQL Server Management Studio (SSMS)](/sql/ssms/download-sql-server-management-studio-ssms), [Azure Data Studio](/azure-data-studio/what-is-azure-data-studio), or Visual Studio Code with the [SQL server mssql](https://marketplace.visualstudio.com/items?itemName=ms-mssql.mssql) extension.

 - To use [Azure Private Link](/azure/private-link/private-link-overview) for private connectivity to Azure resources, the user who approves the private endpoint must be a member of the **Owner** RBAC role, or must have the required RBAC permissions.
 For more information, see [Approval RBAC for private endpoint](/azure/private-link/rbac-permissions#approval-rbac-for-private-endpoint).